Skip to main content

 Drug interactions of Cymbalta vs. Lexapro

-Cymbalta and Lexapro are each metabolized by the cytochrome enzyme system in the liver.
-Cymbalta is a major substrate for CYP1A2, and a moderate inhibitor of CYP2D6.
+Cymbalta and Lexapro are each metabolized by the cytochrome P450 enzyme system in the liver.
+Cymbalta is a major substrate for CYP1A2 and a moderate inhibitor of CYP2D6.
 It is important to note that some patients may suffer from attention disorders in addition to depression and anxiety disorders.
 Many patients with attention disorders are treated with amphetamines.
 Cymbalta can increase the serum concentration of amphetamines through its inhibition of CYP2D6.
 Patients taking this combination should be monitored closely.

-Lexapro is a major substrate of CYP2C19 and CYP3A4, and a weak inhibitor of CYP2D6.
+Lexapro is a major substrate of CYP2C19 and CYP3A4 and a weak inhibitor of CYP2D6.

 The use of Lexapro with tricyclic antidepressants, such as amitriptyline, may increase the risk of QT prolongation and serotonin syndrome.
 In general, this combination should be avoided.